 |Central cylindrical projection, clipped at 70°N and S|

 In the central cylindrical (also called centrographic cylindrical) projection, vertical scale increases very fast far from the map's centerline, even faster than in Mercator's projection; likewise, poles cannot be shown in the equatorial aspect.

-Its origin is unknown, though it has an obvious analogue in the azimuthal gnomonic projection.
+Its origin is unknown, though it has obvious analogues in the azimuthal gnomonic and centrographic perspective conic projections.
 With no favorable property, neither equal-area nor conformal, it is almost never used, either in equatorial or transverse (called the Wetch projection, after J.Wetch, 19th century) aspects.